darthfantastic/anduril-modded/README.md

+## Updated for some useful defaults for me
+Wurkkos TS10 - Disabled 3C toggle for ramped/stepped output in Simple UI, disabled blinkies/aux settings in Simple UI

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit

 Anduril is a user interface for flashlights.
 It is written with FSM, a UI